Saving heart attack victims? Now there's an app for that | The Japan Times

 “While working at a fire department, I experienced firsthand how very few of the people (who experienced a heart attack) survived,” Ozawa, 44, said.
 “Nine out of 10 people did not.”

-As such, it’s extremely important that citizen volunteers do all they can to help — to give a heart massage to someone who is unconscious and get an AED attached — without waiting for an ambulance, Ozawa said.
+As such, it’s extremely important that citizen volunteers do all they can to help — to give a heart massage to someone who is unconscious and attach an AED — without waiting for an ambulance, Ozawa said.

 “Many people know the AED is important,” he said.
-“But if you just wait for an AED and do not give CPR, the person’s brain and heart get damaged from lack of oxygen.
+“But if you just wait for an AED and don’t give CPR, the person’s brain and heart get damaged from lack of oxygen.
 The key is to keep up resuscitation efforts until help arrives.”

 The app then displays the number of pre-registered volunteers capable of offering CPR nearby.
-The user can send an SOS to these CPR-capable volunteers, who range from doctors, nurses and paramedics to police officers and others who have registered beforehand with certificates of their CPR training.
-The app also checks whether the user has already called 119.
+The user can send an SOS to these CPR-capable volunteers, who include doctors, nurses, paramedics, police officers and others who have registered beforehand with certificates of their CPR training.
+The app also checks that the user has called 119.

-The sender of the SOS can communicate with the registered volunteers through video, voice chat and text messages.

-In 2015, of the 24,000 people across Japan who had cardiac arrest and whose condition was recognized by those around them, only 13 percent survived and only 8.6 percent had returned to normal life a month after their episode, according to the FDMA.
+In 2015, of the 24,000 people across Japan who had cardiac arrest and whose condition was recognized by those around them, only 13 percent survived and just 8.6 percent had returned to normal lives a month after their heart attack, according to the FDMA.

 In addition, the app automatically contacts nearby facilities with AEDs, so someone from those facilities can bring a device to the scene.

 Coaido 119 directs users to other agencies in less serious cases, to steer people away from calling ambulances unless absolutely needed.
-For example, a section of the app’s self-triage screen is colored green and shows what to do with “light injuries.”
-By tapping the screen, the user can call 7119, where an operator poses a series of questions to determine whether the caller really needs an ambulance, or call a 24-hour hospital information service (for Tokyo residents only).
+For example, a section of the app’s self-triage screen, colored green, shows what to do with “light injuries.”
+By tapping the screen, the user can dial #7119, where an operator asks a series of questions to determine whether the caller really needs an ambulance, or calls a 24-hour hospital information service (for Tokyo residents only).

 Late last month, with funding from the industry ministry-affiliated Information-Technology Promotion Agency, the firm started testing the service in Toshima Ward, Tokyo.
 The app can be activated within a radius of 1 kilometer around JR Ikebukuro Station.
 So far, 90 people have registered for the six-month-long project as potential senders of SOS messages, among whom around 30 people are also registered as CPR-certified responders.